-If you have further questions or suggestions, please do not hesitate to contact your child(ren)'s school principal directly or the Division Office at: schoolreentry@gsacrd.ab.ca.
+If you have further questions or suggestions, please do not hesitate to contact your school principal or Division staff at: schoolreentry@gsacrd.ab.ca.

-Scenarios for School Re-Entry
+Scenarios for School Re-entry

-Our School Re-entry Plan is designed to prepare students, parents/legal guardians, and staff for school re-entry based on one of three provincial government scenarios:
+Our school re-entry plan is designed to prepare students, parents, and staff for school reentry based on one of three scenarios:

-- In-school classes resume (near normal with health measures) - In-school classes partially resume (with additional health measures) - At-home learning continues (in-school classes are suspended/canceled)

-The School Re-entry Guidelines from the province state that:
+- In-school classes resume (near normal with health measures) - In-school classes partially resume (with additional health measures) - At-home learning continues (in-school classes are suspended/cancelled).
+In the School Re-entry Guidelines from the province, it was stated that:

 As we approach the new school year, the direction provided in this draft plan will be updated as circumstances change.
-Alberta Education is committed to providing the final plan no later than August 1, 2020, to allow school authorities time to make any additional adjustments to their own planning for the new school year.
+Alberta Education is committed to providing the final plan no later than August 1, 2020 to allow school authorities time to make any additional adjustments to their own planning for the new school year.

-It is imperative that school authorities plan and prepare for all of these three non-mutually-exclusive scenarios as the COVID-19 pandemic may change at any time and school authorities may be required to transition from one scenario to another with short notice.
+It is imperative that school authorities plan and prepare for all of these three non-mutually- exclusive scenarios as the COVID-19 pandemic may change at any time and school authorities may be required to transition from one scenario to another with short notice.

-Alberta Education is collaborating with Alberta Health to decide when to transition from one scenario to another - depending on the status of the COVID-19 pandemic in communities across the province.
-The province has decided that students will return to school in September under an updated (Oct.
-8, 2020) Scenario 1 of the provincial re-entry strategy.
+Alberta Education is collaborating with Alberta Health to decide when to transition from one scenario to another- depending on the status of the COVID-19 pandemic in communities across the province.
+The province has decided that students will return to school in September under an updated (October 8, 2020) Scenario 1 of the provincial re-entry strategy.
 Therefore, at any point during the school year, the province could decide whether schools across Alberta, schools in a particular region, or individual schools and classrooms need to move from one scenario to another.
-This decision will always be made by a medical officer of health, in collaboration with education officials.
+This decision will always be made by a medical officer of health in collaboration with education officials.
 On November 24, 2020, Premier Kenney chose to temporarily limit Grades 7-12 students to at-home, online learning until January 11, 2020.
 ECS-Grade 6 will remain in Scenario One.